Continual Learning with Strong Experience Replay: Experiments

 \section{Experiments}

-We evaluate the proposed method in three CL settings: Class Incremental Learning ({\bf Class-IL}), Task Incremental Learning ({\bf Task-IL}), and Domain Incremental Learning ({\bf Domain-IL}).
+We evaluate the proposed method in all three CL settings: Class Incremental Learning ({\bf Class-IL}), Task Incremental Learning ({\bf Task-IL}), and Domain Incremental Learning ({\bf Domain-IL}).
 For Class-IL, the model needs to incrementally learn new classes in each subsequent task and the task identity is unknown at inference.
 For Task-IL, the task identity is given during testing.
-By selecting corresponding classifiers, Task-IL is easier than Class-IL.
+By selecting corresponding classifiers for inference, Task-IL is easier than Class-IL.
 For Domain-IL, the classes remain the same in each task, but the data distributions are different.

 In our experiments, we strictly follow the experimental settings in DER++~\cite{NIPS2020_Buzzega} and LVT~\cite{CVPR2022_Wang_vit}.
-To evaluate the performance of our CL method, we do not use any task identity to select the task-specific knowledge at training.
+To evaluate the performance of our CL method, we do not use any task identity to select the task-specific knowledge at training, even including the Task-IL.
+Moreover, the network architecture used in our method is fixed for all tasks, thus respecting the constant memory constraint.